forseti-security/forseti-security/_docs/_latest/develop/branch-methodology.md

 1. Create a PR, and base it on the appropriate remote development or documentation branch for correct diffing and merging.

-1. Once the PR is merged, delete both the remote and local feature branch.
+1. Once the PR is merged, delete both the remote and local feature branches.

 ## What's next